Raathigesh/dazzle/docs/AddWidget.md

 You could show a modal dialog with all the widgets that could be added and allow the user to select one widget.

-When user selects a widget, call the `addWidget` method with the name of the widget along with other parameters.
+When user selects a widget, call the `addWidget` method with the key of the widget along with other parameters.

 [The sample project has such implementation](https://github.com/Raathigesh/Dazzle-Starter-Kit).
 [Refer the `Dashboard` component](https://github.com/Raathigesh/Dazzle-Starter-Kit/blob/master/src/components/Dashboard.jsx) for more details.